A Guide to Growing Carnation Flowers

 Pruning

-Regularly remove faded flowers to encourage continuous blooming.
-Trim spent stems and foliage to maintain a tidy appearance.
+Regularly remove faded flowers to encourage continuous blooming as well as trim spent stems and foliage to maintain a tidy appearance.

 Read more

-For extensive pruning, cut back plants in early spring to about one-third of their height at a 45-degree angle.
-This promotes robust growth and vigor.
+For extensive pruning, cut back plants in early spring to about one-third of their height at a 45-degree angle to help them boost robust growth and vigor.

 Read more